MBcom/bbb-clustersip/astregbackend/readme.md

 It generates PJSIP-Endpoints (endpoint, aor, auth) within a specific range of numbers when Asterisk asks for it.
 It takes a parameter 'digits'.
-Whith digits=3, it generates configuration for Endpoints 000-999.
 Whith digits=5, it generates configuration for Endpoints 00000-99999.

 After generating the configuration it is stored in a redis.